 Into the wild in Chilean Patagonia

-Spending 3 months or more of a Gap Year in Chile is an amazing opportunity for anyone who loves the wilderness, because Coyhaique is surrounded by spectacular, jagged mountains and you will have plenty of chances to hike, bike, camp, ride and kayak.
+Spending 3 months or more of a Gap Year in Chile is an amazing opportunity for anyone who loves the wilderness.
+Coyhaique is surrounded by spectacular, jagged mountains and you will have plenty of chances to hike, bike, camp, ride and kayak.
 Not only will your Spanish take off but you will also form incredible bonds with your local host families who give you a taste of real Chile rather than a tourist's view of the country.

 'I loved being in a part of the world where the beautiful scenery and people's attitudes made me feel relaxed and at peace.'
 Becky Pini

 - Teaching: Teach in primary and secondary schools and take on an excitable class of your own!
 Read our blog for more information.

 - Sports coaching: Bring extra curricular activities to your children with football and other sports being particularly popular.
 Read our blog for more information.

 - Get outdoors: Spend your weekends and free time exploring these stunning surroundings.
 Get involved in trekking, rafting, glacier hiking and so much more!
 Read our blog for more information.

 Getting thereOur representatives will meet you at the local airport (Coyhaique is about 2,000 kms south of the Chilean capital, Santiago), sort out your paperwork and lodgings with a Chilean family - and then run your Spanish course.
 This introductory Spanish course is suitable for all levels and focuses on the use of Spanish in local day to day practical solutions.

 The British couple have lived and worked in Chile for many years with their young family.
 They live just outside Coyhaique, where Ian runs his consultancy in Outdoor Education and Conservation, and Jacqueline is a Primary teacher who also runs the Spanish course, so you’ll see a lot of her from the start.